-In Spain, cruises give you the chance to explore as much as possible of the country’s famous coastline.
-An inspiring mix of tiny coastal towns, glamourous ports and striking beaches have earned the Spanish coastline one of the top spots in the world for holidays.
+In Spain, cruises allow you to explore the country’s famous coastline as much as possible.
+An inspiring mix of tiny coastal towns, glamourous ports, and striking beaches have earned the Spanish coast one of the top spots in the world for holidays.
 The relaxed and fun-loving attitude of the people rubs off on visitors and makes a small ship cruise a truly tranquil and fun-filled experience.
 Spain is also a land of contrast with something for everyone to enjoy.
-On one side, you will find water sports, beaches, and plentiful nightlife and on the other fine dining, wine tasting and rich history and culture to explore.
+On one side, you will find water sports, beaches, and plentiful nightlife; on the other, fine dining, wine tasting, and rich history and culture to explore.

 Best Spain cruises and areas to visit

 Costa del Sol

 Reaching from the enchanting port town of Malaga along the coast to Gibraltar, the Costa del Sol is one of the best-loved spots in the Mediterranean for holidaymakers.
 Beautiful topography, endless beaches, and some of the best weather in Europe are just some of the reasons this region is perfect for a small ship cruise around Spain.
 Cruises of Spain will stop off at historical ports such as Malaga and quaint coastal towns and huge sweeping beaches.

 Although not on the coast, Seville is a cruising spot in Spain thanks to the river Guadalquivir.
 The city’s waterways are great for traveling around and enjoying the historic churches, minarets, and Moorish palaces.
 Seville is a wonderful blend of modern architecture and historic buildings from Spain’s fascinating past.
 It is also the place to experience the Andalusian culture with traditional flamenco dancing and many local delicacies, including the famous Seville oranges.